 Investors will have the option to sell to the Trust up to ten percent (10%) of the Securities they have acquired and maintained for any period exceeding ten (10) consecutive and uninterrupted years from their Acquisition Date, in accordance with the terms provided for in this Prospectus.

 Real Estate Management PEI ASSET MANAGEMENT S.A.S. will be responsible for the Trust's real estate management.

-Issuance Program Manager Depósito Centralizado de Valores de Colombia - DECEVAL S.A.
-[Centralized Securities Depository of Colombia].
+Issuance Program Manager Colombia 's Central Securities Depository [Depósito Centralizado de Valores de Colombia S.A.] - DECEVAL.

 Stock Exchange: